 How do I view and find the files on my computer?

-look a bit different but the fundamentals are the same.
+from Win 10 but the fundamentals are the same.

 desktop shortcut to your most used folders (photos etc).

 It is very important to get comfortable with the idea of folders.
 In the Win10 graphic

 You can use the mouse or the arrow, Backspace and Enter keys to navigate around your

 folders.
 Double clicking a file runs it with the appropriate application.
 The up

 arrow symbol is useful for moving to the folder at the next level up.
 You can also

 folders at the next level.

 Once you learn to navigate, create and delete folders and how to copy, rename

-your documents tidy and to find what you are looking for.
+and data tidy and to find what you are looking for.

 If you use different Windows logins for different people then you'll only see

 files relating to the current login - very confusing, and fiendishly hard to

 back up too.
 I've never needed multiple logins.